wbreiler/Clustering-Project/README.md

         - [Pi-hole]() is a DNS server that blocks ads and tracking.
     - Installing:
         ```sh

         ```
 #### TODO:
 - [ ] Make shell script to install all of the above
-    - [ ] Make an Ansible playbook to install all of the above (Need help)
 - [ ] Add a "cleanup" script that will remove all of the above
-    - [ ] Make an Ansible playbook to remove all of the above (Need help)
 - [ ] Clean up formatting (In progress)
 - [ ] Take a picture of the cluster and upload it to GitHub (Waiting on another CM4)
 - [ ] Order 2x of [these](https://www.aliexpress.com/item/1005003389500589.html)